joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

 |         2 | Sarah |     Riley |      f |
 |         4 | Sarah |     Smith |      f |

-As was discussed above, indicies only contain the row number and not any data from the table rows.
-But I include the data in this table paranthetically for clarity.
+Given this sorting, we can then directly do a binary search for rows with a given first name, last name, and gender.

-This leads to a natural question.
-When we define our index, in what order should we list the columns in the index.
+One important question that arises is in which order we should list columns in the index.

+SQL can ignore any trailing columns.

+The benefit of indexing on (first,last,gender) is it will naturally sport queries which filter only first first name

-For our previous query (finding the male named Alex Williams), it is somewhat painful to index first on first name because there are a lot more people with first name alex than last name Williams.
+For our previous query (finding the male named Alex Williams), it is actually not optimal to index on first name because there are many more people with first name Alex.
+That means that the binary search itself will take longer to

-Since there is much more variety in last names, a more efficent index would be (last,first,gender):
+than with last name Williams.
+If we indexed instead on last name first, it would be much easier to find people with a given first and last name:

 | person_id | last      | first | gender |
 | --------- | --------- | ----- | ------ |